The Trouble With Goats & Sheep by Joanna Cannon, Review: Charmer

 Genre: Mystery, Drama, Literature

-Author Information: Joanna Cannon is a psychiatrist with a degree from Leicester Medical School.
+Joanna Cannon is a psychiatrist with a degree from Leicester Medical School.
 She lives in England’s Peak District with her family and her dog.
 The Trouble with Goats and Sheep is her first novel.
-Check out her official website and blog.

-* My receiving a copy of The Trouble With Goats and Sheep from the publisher for review purposes did not impact the expression of my honest opinions in the review above.
+* Receiving a copy from the publisher for review purposes did not impact the expression of my honest opinions above.